Patr1ick/fxPDF/README.md

 # fxPDF

-This is a PDF viewer libary written in JavaFX.
+This is a PDF viewer library written in JavaFX.
 I used icons from [MaterialDesign](https://material.io/resources/icons/) and the [Apache PDFBox®](https://pdfbox.apache.org/) library.

 ## Content